speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 // CHECK: expected transformation
 ```

 Now the **input** is the file itself, and the **expected output** is right there in comments.
-When the transformation changes, you see input and output together—making updates natural.
+When the transformation changes, you see input and output together, making updates natural.

 This is called "literate testing" because tests **document** what the code should do, right where you can see it.